Chart Color Schemes

 Sandgate - Shorncliffe is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Sandgate-Shorncliffe's population was approximately 6,967 as of November 2025.
-This figure reflects an increase of 141 people since the 2021 Census, which reported a population of 6,826.
+Sandgate-Shorncliffe's population is 6,967 as of November 2025, reflecting a 141-person increase since the 2021 Census.
+This increase represents a 2.1% rise from the previous figure of 6,826 people.
 The change is inferred from ABS estimated resident population figures: 6,965 in June 2024 and an additional 14 validated new addresses since the Census date.
-This results in a population density ratio of 1,601 persons per square kilometer.
+This results in a density ratio of 1,601 persons per square kilometer, higher than national averages assessed by AreaSearch.
 Overseas migration contributed approximately 59.2% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings using ABS Greater Capital Region projections for each age cohort (released in 2023, based on 2022 data).
-Based on demographic trends and latest population numbers, the area is expected to grow by 52 persons to reach a total of 7,019 by 2041, recording an overall gain of 0.7% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted.
+Note that these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
+Future demographic trends anticipate lower quartile growth of national areas.
+The area is expected to grow by 52 persons to 2041 based on the latest annual ERP population numbers, reflecting a total gain of 0.7% over 17 years.

 Frequently Asked Questions - Population